**Alt text:** A video camera records a person sitting in front of a microphone and a laptop in a colorful, dimly lit room.

 The latter, of course.

-This makes sense since our brains are wired to process visuals faster than text, and video combines those visuals with audio and motion to create an immersive experience.
+This makes sense since our brains are wired to process visuals faster than text, and video combines those visuals with audio and motion to create an engrossing experience.

 This leads to higher engagement rates, longer viewing times, and increased sharing.